 The Diary itself is a mixed-media document, filled with photographs and inserts of all shapes and sizes.
 We selected a number of these pages and simulated them for the reader to experience.
 Even if readers are lucky enough to see the Diary on display behind a climate-controlled glass case, it's certain that they would never get close enough to experience the physicality of the pages and strips of paper and card Anne glued and taped inside.

-The Diary app is listed as one of Apple's all time favourites on the store, and I'm honoured to have been able to work with Penguin and the Anne Frank Foundation in Switzerland.
+The Diary app has been listed as one of Apple's all time favourites on the store, and I'm honoured to have been able to work with Penguin and the Anne Frank Foundation in Switzerland.
 It has yet to be launched in the US but I understand this is due soon in 2014.
 One observation for anyone developing hypermedia concepts for older works: historical fragmentation of publisher rights globally can certainly prove to be an interesting factor!

 Since the Diary app was launched we have focused on modern entertainment properties, trying to engage viewers with deeper story.
 Last Summer, this involved me writing the hundred and fifty-thousand word novelisation of the third series of the award-winning New Zealand TV show, The Almighty Johnsons (available on Syfy and Netflix where not broadcast).
-This novel, released as the core of the official app of the show, was interwoven with each episode and a rich layer of extra episodic content.
+This novel, planned and written using Scrivener, and released as the core of the official app of the show, was interwoven with each episode and a rich layer of extra episodic content.
 Viewers downloaded each 'chaptisode' (sorry) shortly after transmission, meaning their experience of show was extended beyond the main screen.

 Now at Beyond The Story we’re preparing to launch Publisher+, which is the culmination of a great deal of this hypermedia journey.
 This web-based application will enable authors to transition their own works into the wider world of hypermedia storytelling.
 Much like we achieved with the Diary app, writers will be able to bring extra dimensions to their stories, taking readers off on unexpected directions through and beyond the tale.
 For readers and authors who only want the words themselves, that’s fine, and they don’t need to see the expanded experience as a threat or a disturbance.
 But for those who have a bigger story to tell, and the readers who want to absorb that level of richness, that future is almost here.
 Click or tap on the image below to view the teaser video for Publisher+.